 Might you be able to rid yourself of an illness by “turning back the clock”?
 That is, by immersing yourself in a time in your life when you were not ill?
 We know that thinking about things in a positive way – which we sometimes call “reframing” can make us feel and act differently, and we know that the “placebo … Read More

-You may have heard that Facebook manipulated the content of user’s New Feeds during January of 2012 so that some users saw more positive posts than others, which other Facebook users saw more negative posts.
+You may have heard that Facebook manipulated the content of user’s New Feeds during January of 2012 so that some users saw more positive posts than others, while other Facebook users saw more negative posts.
 They interpret this as an indication of Social Contagion on a massive scale (almost 700,000 Facebook users were part of the study).
 How did this … Read More

 We face more moral “dilemmas” in everyday life than maybe we don’t realize.
 How do we resolve them?
 In this episode I discuss two interesting moral dilemmas: a) should you employ for-hire crowds of actors to attend your event in order to make it look like you’re more popular than you really are? and b) should you place your advertisements … Read More